About Pollock Actuarial

 Born in 1998, Alexander graduated in 2020 from Warwick Business School at Warwick University with a BSc degree in Management (2:1), having competed modules in financial mathematics, financial markets and technology, accounting, marketing, economics, governance, organisation theory, management of businesses and quantitative analysis.

-Pollock & Galbraith – June 2020 to December 2023 – Student Actuarial Analyst
+Pollock & Galbraith – June 2020 to December 2023 – Trainee Actuarial Analyst

-After graduation Alexander joined Pollock & Galbraith where has assisted in the preparation of several hundred reports whilst also studying to be a Certified Actuarial Analyst Member of the Institute and Faculty of Actuaries.
-He has been involved in preparing the calculations and drafting reports for the following work areas.
+After graduation Alexander joined Pollock & Galbraith where he assisted in software development and the preparation of reports, predominately in the field of personal injury, whilst also studying to be a Certified Actuarial Analyst Member of the Institute and Faculty of Actuaries.

 To qualify as a Certified Actuarial Analyst, Alexander passed exams on the following topics.